2021 in AMC Fight Nights

-The year 2021 is the 11th year in the history of the Fight Nights, a mixed martial arts promotion based in Russia.
+The year 2021 was the 11th year in the history of the Fight Nights, a mixed martial arts promotion based in Russia.
 The company continues broadcasts through Match TV and Fight Network.

 List of events

 AMC Fight Nights: Steel Heart XI

 'AMC Fight Nights Global: Steel Heart XI' was a mixed martial arts event held by AMC Fight Nights January 22, 2021 at the Arena Metallurg in Magnitogorsk, Russia.

 Background

 The event was headlined by a Fight Nights Light Heavyweight title fight between Armen Petrosyan and Dmitry Minakov, while the co-main event was contested between Anatoly Kondratiev and Moris Boleyan for the flyweight title.

 Kuat Khamitov was scheduled to fight Magomed Magomedov in a lightweight bout.
 Magomedov later withdrew from the fight, and was replaced by Alexey Ilyenko.

 In the sole women's fight of the card, Viktoriya Khodko faced the debuting Sofiya Shvyreva at featherweight.

 Results

 AMC Fight Nights: Sochi

 'AMC Fight Nights: Sochi' was a mixed martial arts event held by AMC Fight Nights February 23, 2021 at the WOW Arena in Sochi, Russia.